-- Specific additions for the Secure Flash Loader - Refinement of assurance requirements.

-All refinements are indicated with type setting text as indicated here, original text from the BSI-PP-0035 being typeset as indicated here.
+- Specific additions for the Secure Flash Loader - Specific additions for DESFire, - Refinement of assurance requirements. - All refinements are indicated with type setting text as indicated here, original text from the BSI-PP-0035 being typeset as indicated here.
 Text originating in AUG is typeset as indicated here.